 Dish TV withdraws petition challenging SPN India’s earlier RIO in TDSAT

-New Delhi: Dish TV India Limited (DTIL) on Tuesday withdrew its petition against Sony Pictures Network India (SPNI) in the Telecom Disputes and Settlement Appellate Tribunal (TDSAT) challenging certain clauses in terms and conditions of pre-NTO RIO as published by the broadcaster, on the basis of non – discrimination.
+Dish TV India Limited (DTIL) on Tuesday withdrew its petition against Sony Pictures Network India (SPNI) in the Telecom Disputes and Settlement Appellate Tribunal (TDSAT) challenging certain clauses in terms and conditions of pre-NTO RIO as published by the broadcaster, on the basis of non – discrimination.

 The service provider had challenged the RIO back in February 2018.
 Back then Dish TV was having a subsisting RIO agreement which was entered into on 1.12.2017.
 This was entered into without prejudice to their rights to challenge the clauses of RIO terms as communicated to SPN India vide letter dated 8.11.2017.